2nd Annual Heart of Napa Awards, March 16, 2017

-Congratulations to the 2nd Annual Heart of Napa™ Award recipients.
+Congratulations to the 2nd Anual Heart of Napa™ Award recipients.

 Produced by CVNL, the Heart of Napa Awards recognizes outstanding nonprofits and the committed individuals who serve them.
 We are honored to be a platform for nonprofits to share inspiring stories of courage, advocacy, and change.
 Read the Heart of Napa press release here.